 If you think you would benefit from seeing a counsellor you can make an appointment with us.
 We see everyone for an initial assesment to help find out whether counselling can help.
 This appointment will last for 30-50 minutes and if, by the end of it you and the counsellor have decided that ongoing counselling may be beneficial, you can request to go on the waiting list.

-We do not usually put a limit on the number of sessions that are available but at busy times of year they may be restricted.
+As a service we offer primarily short term counselling.
+Please be aware that at busy times of year what we can offer may be limited.
 The counsellor you see will discuss what we are able to offer.

 You can talk to a counsellor about any issue that is concerning you whether it is about university life, your studies, your personal life or anything else that is on your mind.